dankogai/js-object-clone/README.md

 object-clone.js
 ===============

-Object.clone() with deep cloning support
+Deep cloning and comparison for ES5

 SYNOPSIS
 --------